 Due to this crisis I myself (!) discovered that I had severe chronic pain.
 And I solved this myself (!) with painkillers.
 The difference was staggering: within a few days my muscles were looser, I was in less pain, I had more energy and I was less troubled by brain fog.

 Naturally I have asked questions about this to the Fatigue Clinic.
 The reactions were absurd: from astonished, to unbelieving, to denying.
 I have even been summoned to justify myself for alleged statements.
-Director Pierre de Roy has systematically ignored my (critical) questions, and has suggested that my recovery was due to their treatment.
+Managing director Pierre de Roy has systematically ignored my (critical) questions, and has suggested that my recovery was due to their treatment.
 (That is certainly not the case.)
-You can find the correspondence here.

 One practitioner admitted that "in my case mistakes were made".
 However, there are no official apologies.